|

 For clarification on what is considered planetary

 is measured and compared to historic levels.
-These gases are measured in parts per million.
+These gases are measured in parts per million

 Up until 200 years ago, the historic norm was 275 part per million.

-at 390 ppm and rising
+Today, the ratio stands at 415 ppm and rising

 a little more than 2 ppm annually.
 Having Exceeded the 350 ppm mark

-indicates that our planet (and its atmosphere) has gone beyond the point
+indicates that our planet (and its atmosphere) has gone beyond the point of

-this tipping point is collectively referred to as "climate
+tipping point is collectively referred to as

 If humanity takes climate change seriously and acts now, we may be able